-Building a Business Advisory Service Brand By Mark Holton from Smithink on Dec 9, 2015
+Building a business advisory brand By Mark Holton from Smithink on Nov 6, 2020

 In today’s dynamic accounting market brands are so much a part of our day to day lives that we forget how much we depend on them.
 Look at successful businesses like McDonalds, Qantas and Coca Cola for example.
 Their brand is well recognised and the market knows what goods and services they offer.

 Whenever I work with an accounting practice my first question is: what is your business advisory service brand name?
 What is the unique name that you will call your service offering, and clients and prospects will readily know what this offering is?
 Often the answer is “I did not think of that” or “what would you call it?” or “what do other firms use?”

 So much time is spent working on the brand for the compliance side of a practice.
 When it comes to business advisory it is often too difficult or linked into another totally different service line.